1908816-xamk/blockr-helper-plugin/README.md

 # Blockr Helper Plugin

 Plugin Name: Blockr Helper Plugin<br>
-Description: This tiny helper plugin is meant to use with "Blockr" Vue application by Henri Tikkanen to extend native REST API functionalities on the WordPress side.<br>
+Description: This helper plugin is meant to use with Blockr Photo App to extend some the native REST API functions in WordPress<br>
 Version: 1.0.2<br>
 Requires PHP: 7.4<br>
 Author: Henri Tikkanen<br>